 To denaturalise means to deprive of proper or true nature.
 Pasteurization does denature some milk proteins.
 However, protein denaturation is influenced by the length of time and amount of heat that is applied.
 Vitamins and proteins are denatured and destroyed when milk is boiled at temperatures above 100 degrees Celsius for over 15 minutes.

-Tip for your everyday life: Packaged milk that can be bought in the supermarket is pasteurized and doesn’t require any boiling.
+Tip for your everyday life: Packaged milk sold in the supermarket is pasteurized and doesn’t require any boiling.
 Regarding raw milk: Boil for two or three minutes, stirring constantly.
 This is long enough to make your milk safe to drink.

 How to make milk powder at home

-Do you want to know and see more on our production process?
+Do you want to know and see more about our production process?
 Click here to watch our video on YouTube (English subtitles).